CDCgov/prime-reportstream/prime-router/docs/design/design/HL7v2-FHIR-Inventory.md

 ## Differences from the inventory

-The v2-FHIR inventory is more of a rough target then an official spec and does contain inconsistencies, contradictions, errors and decisions that the ReportStream does not think match the reality of the data the application receives.
+The v2-FHIR inventory is more of a rough target then an official spec and does contain inconsistencies, contradictions, errors and decisions that ReportStream does not think match the reality of the data the application receives.
 The following captures where the ReportStream implementation differs from what is in the spreadsheets.

 ### MSH/SFT -> MessageHeader

--   MSH.24 vs MSH.3: The inventory prefers MSH.24 over MSH.3, but the ReportStream prefers MSH.3 as from experience it has better information
+-   MSH.24 vs MSH.3: The inventory prefers MSH.24 over MSH.3, but ReportStream prefers MSH.3 as from experience it has better information
 -   MSH.25 vs MSH.5: The inventory prefers MSH.25 over MSH.5, but the ReportStream prefers MSH.5 as from experience it has better information
 -   MSH.23 vs MSH.6: The inventory prefers MSH.23 over MSH.6, but the ReportStream prefers MSH.5 as from experience it has better information
 -   The inventory specifies two different, contradicting mappings for MessageHeader.source and the team opted to use [HD[MessageHeader.source.endpoint]](https://docs.google.com/spreadsheets/d/18o2QLSHQPkRr1S0vax7G4tuuXQnhE9wJl0n1kjupS7U/edit#gid=0) as it is more specific